 Because compensatory changes in maturity and fecundity typically are not adequate to restore a perch population to its equilibrium level, additional population regulation must be affected through a compensatory change in survival of This occurs before the progeny reach their first progeny. fall of life, mainly in the first few months after hatching.
-At the extreme, this is demonstrated by complete recruitment many years following the failure for several to establishment of an extremely large, slow-growing, year class (Alm 1952; Eschmeyer 1938; Schneider 1972).
-In more importance of this circumstances the feedback normal mechanism is obscured by the stochastic effects of weather hatching and fry survival.
-Consequently, a correlation on between adult density or egg production and subsequent recruitment is rarely observed within well established populations (Le Cren 1965; El-Zarka 1959).
+At the extreme, this is demonstrated by complete recruitment failure for several to many years following establishment of an extremely large, slow-growing, year class (Alm 1952; Eschmeyer 1938; Schneider 1972). circumstances the importance of this normal feedback mechanism is obscured by the stochastic effects of weather on hatching and fry survival.
+Consequently, a correlation between adult density or egg production and subsequent recruitment is rarely observed within well established populations (Le Cren 1965; El-Zarka 1959).
 However, Craig and Kipling (1983) were able to correlate (r = 0.934)recruitment of Lake Windermere perch with biomass of adults, temperature in the year of hatching (degree days over 14 C), and the ratio of perch cohort strength to northern pike cohort strength.

-is the practical significance of the What, then, response of maturity and fecundity to growth if it is not important for maintaining population density in a steady state?
-Apparently, it is a mechanism which enables the species to be more opportunistic, to quickly expand into new or unstable environments.
+What, then, is the practical significance response of maturity and fecundity to growth if it important for maintaining population density in a steady state?
+Apparently, it is a mechanism which enables species to be more opportunistic, to quickly expand into new unstable environments.
 Because perch are more tolerant of low levels of dissolved oxygen than many competing fishes, such opportunities occur frequently.
-Thus a growth increase signals that food supply is good and that frv survival and recruitment might possibly improve.
+Thus a growth increase signals that food supply is good and that and recruitment might possibly survival improve.
 The existing perch respond by producing more eggs per fish.

 Fecundity and rate of maturation vary considerably among yellow perch populations and fecundity also varies from year to year within populations.
-Presumably these variations are adaptations to different types of habitats and responses to subtle environmental changes but а comprehensive explanation is not yet evident.
-Data from this study and from the Great Lakes hint that some populations develop low fecundity and early maturation and others high fecundity and late maturation.
+Presumably these variations are adaptations to different types of habitats and responses to subtle environmental changes but comprehensive explanation is not yet evident.
+Data from this study and from the Great Lakes hint that populations develop low fecundity and early maturation and others high fecundity and late maturation.
 But Severn River perch did not hold to this pattern.
-They seemed to have both low fecundity and late maturity (the smallest mature 173 mm).
-For European perch, considerable female was differences have been found among subpopulations within the These differences have been same lake (Thorpe 1977). tentatively attributed to food supply or to the severity of environmental conditions in the spawning areas.
+They seemed to have both low fecundity and late maturity (the smallest mature female was 173 mm).
+For European perch, considerable differences have been found among subpopulations within the lake (Thorpe 1977).
+These differences have been tentatively attributed to food supply or to the severity of environmental conditions in the spawning areas.